2016 Brussels stabbing attacks

-On 5 October 2016, three police officers were attacked by a man wielding a machete in the Schaerbeek neighborhood of Brussels, Belgium.
+On 5 October 2016, three police officers were attacked by a man wielding a machete in the Schaerbeek municipality of Brussels, Belgium.
 Two of them suffered stab wounds, while the third was physically assaulted but otherwise uninjured.
 The suspected assailant, a Belgian citizen named Hicham Diop, was apprehended and charged with attempted terrorism-related murder and participating in a terrorist group.

-He soon told police that his brother had also been involved, and the brother, Aboubaker Diop, was also arrested.
+He soon told police that his brother, Aboubaker Diop, had also been involved, and the latter was also arrested.